 The infection is contagious, so it can easily pass from one toe to another, to the floors and footwear around you, and even to other people.
 Walking barefoot in high-risk areas, sharing footwear with an infected person, or touching the feet of someone with the fungus all sharply increase your chances of developing the condition.

 The same kinds of fungi that cause athlete’s foot also cause fungal toenails.
 If you have a history of athlete’s foot, the fungus may have transferred from your skin to your nails via your shoes and socks.

 Get Your Free Guide to Understanding Fungal Toenails

 Are you suffering from fungal toenails?
 We are providing this information to you and others in our community who suffer from fungal toenail infections because we believe that the more you know about the causes of nail infections and the ways we are able to treat this condition, the better prepared you will be to make the best possible decisions about your health.

-If you’re suffering with unsightly and uncomfortable toenails, you’re not alone.
-But, you may not want to live with this fungus anymore.
-Some prompt, expert care can help you eliminate your condition.
-Don’t wait until complications develop or it gets passed to loved ones.
+Whether you’ve just noticed a fungal toenail infection or you’ve been living with one for years, we can provide you with effective treatment options to give you the best chance to eliminate your condition.
+Don’t wait until complications develop or it gets passed to loved ones!
 Request an appointment or more information from Sierra Foot & Ankle by calling (775) 783-8037 or by filling out the online request form.